 The newly-developed Healing Waters Trail in Truth or Consequences offers walkers a chance to get close to history.
 The downtown section is indicated by trail markers embedded in the sidewalks – visit an ancient gathering site of native peoples, and tour hot springs that have soothed visitors for decades.

 The Veterans Hill segment, set with informational markers and shaded benches, affords sightseers some great views of the Rio Grande and downtown areas.
-This section ends at the Veterans Memorial Park, a place for quiet contemplation (at least until Veterans’ Day, when folks come from miles around to take part in activities and ceremonies that honor those who served).
+The trail head is well-marked right on Broadway; look for it at the west end of Veterans Memorial Park, a place for quiet contemplation (at least until Veterans’ Day, when folks come from miles around to take part in activities and ceremonies that honor those who served).

 A popular hike (that we’ve not promoted in the past mainly because it traverses private property) is Turtle Mountain (so-named because it really does look like a turtle).
 The peak is marked on maps as the Caballo Cone and is known to locals as Turtleback Mountain.
 Until recently, a shareable trail map was not available, but someone recently created a Google map to assist those who are looking for the Turtleback Mountain hike trailhead.